tapj/tapj.github.io/_posts/2014-11-29-colon-cancer-detection-microbiota.md

 <a href="http://bit.ly/crcmicrob"><img itemprop="image" src="http://d3dwu2jylmmhzr.cloudfront.net/sites/default/files/highwire/msb/10/11/766/embed/graphic-1.gif" alt="crc msb snapshot"/></a>

 As a co-authors, I would like to give some additional insight regarding this paper like a "making of", we could say.
 First of all, this study is the consequence of a fruitful collaboration between important institution between France (AP-HP) and Germany (EMBL, DKFZ).
-The most challenging part was to get samples in a right way directly from hospital, to improve current machine learning method to adapt them to metagenomics data and to devellop protocol to study the tumor environment. {{more}}
+The most challenging part was to get samples in a right way directly from hospital, to improve current machine learning method to adapt them to metagenomics data and to devellop protocol to study the tumor environment. {{more}} <!--more-->

 ### Getting samples ###